 Since returning to Uzbekistan from her FLEX year, Gulnaz Bektemirova ’02 (Tashkent, Uzbekistan/Courtland, VA) has gone on to become the Director of Student Support Services at Westminster International University in Tashkent (WIUT).
 She has used this role to help students with disabilities at her university receive the support they need to be successful in the classroom and achieve their academic goals.
-The following is an interview with Gulnaz on how she has made an impact at her university and her hopes on inclusivity for students with disabilities in the future.
+The following is an interview with Gulnaz on how she has made an impact at her university and her hopes on accessibility for students with disabilities in the future.

 I am currently working at my university to ensure that the needs of students with disabilities are accommodated to help them learn.
 Everybody finds it normal that technology is used to enhance the student learning experience.
 Why not apply that same principle to help students with disabilities?
 I am convinced that it is the responsibility of all schools and institutions of higher learning to create environments in which all students regardless of their physical, intellectual, emotional, or other disability can fully benefit from learning.

 In Uzbekistan students with disabilities are normally recommended to attend specialized schools.
 A lot of reforms are being undertaken, but currently, the legislative framework does not allow for students with disabilities to apply to universities upon graduation from specialized schools.
 The curricula at these schools are modified with a strong emphasis on teaching certain basic manual labor.
 Admission to “mainstream” schools and institutions of higher learning is administered based on medical evidence and will not accept children with disabilities for many reasons.
-Some reasons include lack of proper equipment, facilities not having the equipment needed to allow people with disabilities access, the lack of specialized support structures, a lack of staff and teacher training, and most importantly a need for an attitudinal change – a willingness to embrace the world in its diversity.
+Some reasons include lack of proper equipment, facilities not having the equipment needed to allow people with disabilities access, the lack of specialized support structures, a lack of staff and teacher training, and most importantly a need for an attitudinal change – a willingness to embrace the world.

 Thank you for the interview, Gulnaz, and for your hard work towards helping people with disabilities.
 We wish you the best of luck!